Precession (mechanical): Bicycle pedals

 Bicycle pedals are left-threaded on the left-hand crank so that precession tightens the pedal rather than loosening it.
-This may seem counter-intuitive, but the torque exerted due to the precession is several orders of magnitude greater than that caused by a jammed pedal bearing.
+This may seem counter-intuitive since the pedals rotate in the direction that would unscrew them from the cranks, but the torque exerted due to the precession is several orders of magnitude greater than that caused by bearing friction or even a jammed pedal bearing.

 For a pedal, a rotating load arises from downward pedaling force on a spindle rotating with its crank making the predominantly downward force effectively rotate about the pedal spindle, opposite to the rotation of the pedal.
 What may be less evident is that even tightly fitting parts have relative clearance due to their elasticity, metals not being rigid materials as is evident from steel springs.
 Under load, micro deformations, enough to cause motion, occur in such joints.
 This can be seen from wear marks where pedal spindles seat on crank faces."

 Shimano SPD axle units, which can be unscrewed from the pedal body for servicing, have a left-hand thread where the axle unit screws into the right-hand pedal; the opposite case to the pedal-crank interface.
 Otherwise precession of the pedal body around the axle would tend to unscrew one from the other.